Ellen P. Goodman

 Academic Articles, Reports, and Chapters

-- The effect of traffic light veracity labels on perceptions of political advertising source and message credibility on social media, Journal of Information Technology & Politics (2023) (with Tom Dobber, Sanne Kruikemeier, Fabio Votta, & Natali Helberger)
+- The effect of traffic light veracity labels on perceptions of political advertising source and message credibility on social media, Journal of Info.
+Tech. & Politics (2023) (with Tom Dobber, Sanne Kruikemeier, Fabio Votta, & Natali Helberger)

 - Exploring Police Perspectives on Algorithmic Transparency: A Qualitative Analysis of Police Interviews in the UK, EAAMO ’23: Proceedings of the ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization 2023, Article 25, 1–19 (with Miri Zilka, Carolyn Ashurst, Luke Chambers, Pamela Ugwudike, & Marion Oswald)